mpaluchowski/hugo-well-traveled/README.md

 # Well Traveled Hugo Theme

-Well Traveled is a minimal theme for Hugo---the static website generator.
+Well Traveled is a minimal theme for Hugo—the static website generator.
 Originally built for use at https://travel.paluchowski.com/, my travel blog.

 Its focus is mainly on: